 reports, announcements, discussions, etc.:

 We hang out on the #buildgear channel at irc.freenode.net.

 The Build Gear source code is available on github: github.com/buildgear.

 Continious integration builds are available via Contigrator: contigrator.wizznic.org/jobs/buildgear.

 There is a collection of reference buildfiles available here: https://github.com/mini-distribution.

-Also, please notice that we currently only support building the Mini Distribution using latest Ubuntu.
-Other distributions installed on your build system are not supported but will likely work - use on your own risk!
+Also, please notice that we only support building the Mini Distribution using Ubuntu.
+Other distributions installed on your build system are not officially supported.
+However, others will likely work but use on your own risk!

 Feel free to contribute - Build Gear is fully open source and open for ideas and patches which improve the build tool itself or any of the available build files.
-Go ahead, introduce yourself on the mailing list.
+Go ahead, introduce yourself on the mailing list or drop by #buildgear.

 We are always in need for maintainers to help maintain support for various hardware boards.

 Mini Distribution Commit History (http://mini-distribution.io)